AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 <table><tr><th>[ Quicksort](http://darcs.haskell.org/packages/dph/examples/qsort/)</th>
 <td>FIXME</td></tr></table>

-# Dynamically Nested with Algebraic Data Types
+# Dynamically Nested Parallelism with Algebraic Data Types

 These programs also use user defined algebraic data types.
 Vectorization of these programs is still a work in progress.